 The net asset value of shares of the Fund is determined daily, as of the close of regular trading on the NYSE (normally, 4:00 p.m., Eastern Time).
 The NYSE is closed on weekends and New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
-Each Class M share will be offered at net asset value.
+Each Class A share will be offered at the Class A net asset value plus the applicable sales load.
 During the continuous offering, the price of the shares will increase or decrease on a daily basis according to the net asset value of the shares.